 1. What is the National Do Not Call Registry?

-The National Do Not Call Registry is a was established in 2003 by the Federal Trade Commission and the Federal Communications Commission to allow consumers to indicate their preference to limit the number of telemarketing calls that they receive.
-The Federal Trade Commission (FTC) manages the national do not call registry, whidh is enforced by the FTC, the Federal Communications Commission (FCC), as well as state officials.
+The National Do Not Call Registry was established in 2003 by the Federal Trade Commission and the Federal Communications Commission to allow consumers to indicate their preference to limit the number of telemarketing calls that they receive.
+The Federal Trade Commission (FTC) manages the National Do Not Call Registry, but it is enforced by the FTC, the Federal Communications Commission (FCC), as well as various state officials.

 2. Why was the National Do Not Call Registry created?